OT1devl/OT1devl/README.md

 - 👋 Hi, I’m **@OT1devl**
 - 👀 Passionate about Programming, Machine Learning, AI, Cybersecurity, and Low-Level Computing.
 - 🌱 Currently exploring **neural networks in C++** and refining AI models from scratch.
-- 💡 Interested in AI research, cryptography, and building efficient computing systems.
+- 💡 Interested in AI and low-level computing.
-- 🎯 Goal: To push the boundaries of AI and low-level computing.
+- 🎯 Goal: teaching how to do AI without relying on external libraries.
 - ⚡ Fun fact: I built a logic circuit using aluminum foil, paper, and random materials—just for fun!

 ---